Dapiguabc/iotube-analysis/README.md

 You can call the readContract method of the grpc API to get the num.

 ## :pencil:Others
-·Token price is from [Coingecko](https://www.coingecko.com/zh)
+* Token price is from [Coingecko](https://www.coingecko.com/zh)

-·The graphql APi endpoint is /api-gateway/
+* The graphql API endpoint is /api-gateway/

 ## :hammer: Usage
 In order to install dependencies, you should run: